A Series of Firsts.

 Fueling American Innovation.

-For nearly forty years the wireless industry has pushed the boundaries of what’s possible – helping America become the most innovative and advanced country on earth.
+For over forty years the wireless industry has pushed the boundaries of what’s possible – helping America become the most innovative and advanced country on earth.

 In the 1980s, the wireless industry made it possible to make phone calls on the go.
 In the 1990s, we created text messaging.
 At the turn of the century, we introduced mobile gaming, as well as streaming audio and video.
-And with 4G, we've put true mobile broadband in the palm of your hand.
+5G is bringing speeds up to 100x faster than 4G, with capacity to connect up to 100x more devices, and be 5x more responsive.

-Connecting everyone and everything will unlock innovation across every part of our lives – powering breakthroughs in healthcare, energy and manufacturing.
+Connecting everyone and everything is unlocking innovation across every part of our lives—powering breakthroughs in healthcare, energy, manufacturing, agriculture, transportation and education.

-Wireless industry innovation will enable truly smart cities and is critical to the emerging Internet of Things, connecting watches, clothing, drones, cars and more – creating new industries and new jobs, improving safety, reducing waste and enhancing our environment.
+Wireless industry innovation is enabling truly smart cities and is critical to the Internet of Things, connecting watches, clothing, drones, cars and more.
+It’s also creating new industries and new jobs, improving safety, reducing waste and enhancing our environment.
+In fact, 5G-enabled use cases will help the U.S. meet emission-reduction targets across five industries–transportation, manufacturing, energy & buildings, agriculture, and living/working/health.

 5G Networks will be: